AdobeDocs/certification.en/help/certifications/restart-program.md

 >[!NOTE]
 >
->You can repeat until you have successfully completed three activities or completed the customer reference form.
+>You can repeat until you have successfully completed three activities, or completed two activities and the customer reference form.

 >[!TAB Analytics]